988 FM: History

 The radio station originates back to 4 August 1949, as the first commercial cable-transmitted radio station.
 In 1989, 49% of the stakes in Rediffusion was acquired by Arab-Malaysian Corporation, a company owned by Tan Sri Azman Hashim.
 The station changed its name to Rediffusion Radio Sdn.
 Bhd. in July 1991.
 In 1996, FM transmission was launched as a trilingual service.
 In December 1997, REDI-FM 98.8 was relaunched as a full-fledged Chinese radio station, ending the monopoly of the government-owned Radio 5 (now Ai FM) as the only Chinese radio station in Malaysia.
 At the same time, the station began 24 hour broadcasting.

 The station's Klang Valley frequency 98.8 reads as "forever prosperity" in Cantonese.

 By 1998, Redi FM had 1.3 million listeners and had twelve deejays based locally and from Taiwan.
 The station targeted the 15 to 44 age group played pop songs in Mandarin (50% in its playlist), Cantonese, and other Chinese dialects such as Hakka and Hokkien, with Cantonese dominating the playlist.
 The station also partnered with Commercial Radio Hong Kong for the 60-part radio drama adaptation of the film The Storm Riders and a Vox pop interview conducted by Jacky Cheung.

-In 27 January 2023, 988 FM started streaming their radio webcast through YouTube live on its channel.
+On 27 January 2023, 988 FM started streaming their radio webcast through YouTube live on its channel.